-- Communication Services Media & Entertainment Interactive Media & Services - Interactive Media & Services - Consumer Discretionary Consumer Discretionary Distribution & Retail Broadline Retail - Broadline Retail - Consumer Discretionary Consumer Discretionary Distribution & Retail Specialty Retail - Apparel Retail - Consumer Discretionary Consumer Discretionary Distribution & Retail Specialty Retail - Other Specialty Retail - Consumer Discretionary Consumer Durables & Apparel Leisure Products Leisure Products - Consumer Discretionary Consumer Services Hotels, Restaurants & Leisure Restaurants - Financials Financial Services Financial Services Transaction & Payment Processing Services - Industrials Transportation Air Freight & Logistics Air Freight & Logistics - Information Technology Software & Services IT Services Internet Services & Infrastructure - Information Technology Technology Hardware & Equipment Technology Hardware, Storage & Peripherals - Technology Hardware, Storage & Peripherals - Real Estate Equity Real Estate Investment Trusts (REITs) Industrial REITs Industrial REITs
+- Communication Services Media & Entertainment Interactive Media & Services - Interactive Media & Services - Consumer Discretionary Consumer Discretionary Distribution & Retail Broadline Retail - Broadline Retail - Consumer Discretionary Consumer Discretionary Distribution & Retail Specialty Retail - Apparel Retail - Consumer Discretionary Consumer Discretionary Distribution & Retail Specialty Retail - Other Specialty Retail - Consumer Discretionary Consumer Durables & Apparel Leisure Products Leisure Products - Consumer Discretionary Consumer Services Hotels, Restaurants & Leisure Restaurants - Financials Financial Services Financial Services Transaction & Payment Processing Services - Industrials Transportation Air Freight & Logistics Air Freight & Logistics - Information Technology Software & Services IT Services Internet Services & Infrastructure - Information Technology Technology Hardware & Equipment Technology Hardware, Storage & Peripherals - Technology Hardware, Storage & Peripherals - Real Estate Equity Real Estate Investment Trusts (REITs) Industrial REITs - Industrial REITs

 In selecting the securities, the sponsor also considered market capitalization, average trading volume, current dividend yield, trailing twelve-month free cash flow balances and analyst ratings.
 The portfolio is not equally weighted but rather is weighted based on the sponsor's view of the total return potential of those companies within the E-Commerce Ecosystem over the life of the trust.
 It is a fundamental policy of the trust to invest, under normal circumstances, at least 80% of the trust's net assets in securities of companies in the E-Commerce industry which the sponsor defines as companies that derive at least 50% of their revenue, based upon information available to the sponsor at the time of portfolio selection, from activities associated with the full cycle of an online purchase within the E-Commerce Ecosystem as described above.
-The trust may invest in securities of foreign issuers, including companies in emerging markets, and/or may invest in companies with smaller market capitalizations.
+The trust may invest in securities of foreign issuers, including companies in emerging markets and may invest in American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs"), or other similar depositary receipts of these securities.
+The trust may also invest in companies with smaller market capitalizations.
 The trust is considered to be concentrated in securities issued by companies in the consumer discretionary sector.